codedragon/code_reviews/outline.md

       2. understanding the stack
       3. what is the stacktrace
    2. the scientific method
+   3. error messages, more than just the stacktrace
    3. the debugger
       1. print
       2. the stack again